 The suggestion is made that if you experience excessive itching or pain days after your surgery to contact your Mohs surgeon so they can determine the cause and if your wound is healing properly.

 If your surgery is done on your face, this may be one of the first questions in your mind.
 The answer is yes, there almost always is a scar when you have Mohs surgery.
 One of the common regrets expressed on this site is that a plastic or reconstructive surgeon was not present to perform the closure of the wound.
 There are many people who may not need such a specialist but it is always wise to ask beforehand.
 Prior to your surgery always ask about your options regarding how the wound will be closed and also about how the scar can be minimized.

 One of our most popular articles on skin cancer is an article written by Doctor Kevin Berman entitled: "Mohs Surgery: What will the Scars Look Like?"
 Here is an excerpt from that article:

 "Silicone pads may help prevent hypertrophic (thick) scars although there is still no way to guarantee a perfect scar.
 Vitamin E containing creams and other creams designed to aid scarring may help but none have definitively been proven to aid the final outcome.
 If the scar is thicker than expected, you can talk with your surgeon about "dermabrasion" in which the skin is effectively "sanded down" to smoothen it and make the scar thinner.
 Scar revisions can also be performed in which the scar is excised or re-oriented to improve the final outcome."

-In addition to dermabrasion, another option for minimizing the scar left by Mohs surgery is laser resurfacing.
 As always, check with your doctor about what treatments are advisable for you.